Many answers to questions related to the large-scale standardized assessment system in Colorado can be found in these links to Colorado statutes:

 (3) progress in meeting the annual measurable achievement objectives described in section 3122.

-(1) It is the duty of each district and the state charter school institute to:
+Requires each district and the state charter school institute to:

 (a) Identify, through the observations and recommendations of parents, teachers, or other persons, students whose dominant language may not be English;